Is your Visual Communications job satisfying?

 There are many opportunities for visual designers passionate about helping businesses communicate.
 A visual communicator must choose work that meets her needs and values; everyone benefits in the long run.
 We all have similar basic needs, but those most important to us become our values.

 Once you understand your needs and values, you can plan your day and career around them.
 Women in the workplace need to maintain their worth and value.
 They are the only ones that can do this for themselves.

 Work is valued by the social value of the worker.Gloria Steinem

 Write and rank your needs

-The practice of finding your values can be as simple as sitting down and writing out all the words that describe what is important to you, then circling your top 6 and ranking those.
-There are many online resources if you need more help.
+Finding your values can be as simple as writing out all the words that describe what is important to you, then circling your top six and ranking those.
+There are many online resources with good words.

 Needs are described in words like truth, peace, love, nonviolence, excitement, challenge, independence, creativity, self-direction, security, power, pleasure, achievement, conformity, and tradition.
 The most important of these needs is your values.

 Values decks are a great tool

 My favorite method of realizing my needs is a deck of value cards.
 Once you sort out all the cards you relate to, you then decrease the set to ten, then six, or even three.
 I have found that my top six needs are my values.

 I got my values card deck from a corporate LGBT Affinity group conference.
 “Be authentic; be yourself” was the conference slogan.
 This company met my needs by treating employees as experts in their roles.
 After three traumatic layoffs, my needs grew to include respect and stability.